 If your lawn or garden beds aren’t thriving, you want to get to the root of the problems and cover all the basics – healthy soil, pest control, pruning and irrigation.
 Here are a few general tips to help you get more growing in your yard.

-Pick up a kit to test the soil pH level.
-This easy, but usually overlooked step will reveal what your soil needs.
-Without knowing if your soil is alkaline or acidic, you could inadvertently apply the wrong combinations of nutrients,amendments or plant something in the wrong spot.
+Pick up a soil test kit to test the soil pH level.
+This easy, but usually overlooked step, will reveal what your soil needs.
+Without knowing if your soil is alkaline or acidic, you could inadvertently apply the wrong combinations of nutrients and amendments, or plant something in the wrong spot.

 Heavily compacted soil prevents roots from spreading.
-Plants prefer well-drained, loamy soil.
+Plants prefer well-drained, loamy soil (fertile soil containing humus).
 Add compost to flower, shrub and vegetable beds and turn over or till the soil to break it up.
 Don’t cultivate soil when it is wet.
 That will compact it even more and disturb beneficial microorganisms.
 Rent an aerator to loosen soil on a compacted lawn.

 Control Pests and Diseases